vanjohnson879/frontline-cloud-doc/content/reference/user/artifact_gen/index.md

 ### SBT Project

-In a sbt project, you have to add:
+In your SBT project configuration, you must add:

 - the Gatling dependencies
-- the sbt plugin for FrontLine, so that it can package your code into a deployable artifact
+- the Gatling Enterprise SBT plugin (`"io.gatling.frontline" % "sbt-frontline"`), which packages your code into a deployable artifact

 {{< alert warning >}}
 We only support sbt 1+, not sbt 0.13.
 {{< /alert >}}

-Your `build.sbt` file should look like this:
+The `build.sbt` file should contain this:

 ```scala
 enablePlugins(GatlingPlugin, FrontLinePlugin)